sirgeadas/Projeto-Ansible_LSF/0. Getting Started/Part2.md

 ### Step 2: Set Up Ubuntu
 The first time you launch Ubuntu, a console window will open, and you'll be asked to wait for a minute or two for the installation to complete.
 Once it's done, you will be asked to create a UNIX username along with a password.<sup>[[1]](#password)</sup>

+> [!IMPORTANT]
+ >Please memorize them or store them in a safe place.
+It'll be necessary to login to this WSL machine.

 <br/>

 ### Step 3: Update and Upgrade Ubuntu Repository